neurobionics-tutorial/introduction/README.md

 6. [References](#references)

 ## Introduction <a name="introduction"></a>
 This tutorial will mostly refer to [atlassian git tutorial](https://www.atlassian.com/git/tutorials/install-git), which is a excellent resource for learning git.
-In this tutorial, we will assume that audience is new to git/github, so if you feel this is easy, feel free to dive in to the atlassian git tutorial or other resources listed in [Resources]<a name="resources"> section.
+In this tutorial, we will assume that audience is new to git/github, so if you feel this is easy, feel free to dive in to the atlassian git tutorial or other resources listed in [Resources](#resources) section.

 ## What is version control <a name ="versioncontrol"></a>